 List of Ingredients Needed To Make Probiotic Vegan Cheese

 - 2 c cashews, soaked 6-12 hours, rinsed, and drained

 - 4 tsp lemon juice

 - 6-8 tbsp brine from Lacto-fermented vegetables (if you don’t make fermented veggies you can make a starter called rejuvenate that will work in place of brine in this recipe)

 - 1 heaping tbsp fresh dill, finely chopped

-- If you want really firm cheese, then at this point you can wrap in several layers of cheesecloth and put over a strainer with something heavy on top (a full large jar works well) and let sit for another day.
+If you want really firm cheese, then at this point you can wrap it in several layers of cheesecloth and put it over a strainer with something heavy on top (a full large jar works well) and let sit for another day.

-- Will keep in the fridge at least 10 days.
+You can easily keep it in the fridge for at least 10 days.